 Lajos Egri (1888 – 1967) was a Hungarian-born playwright and theorist who arrived in the United States in 1906 and taught creative writing in Los Angeles in the years before his death.
 His book The Art of Dramatic Writing has been in print ever since it was first published.
 Readable and agreeably, refreshingly undogmatic, Egri writes in the preface: “This book, using a dialectical approach, is itself subject to the laws of dialectics.
 The theory advanced here is a thesis.
 Its contradiction will be the antithesis.
 From the two will be formed a synthesis, uniting both the thesis and antithesis.
 This is the road to truth.”

 John Howard Lawson (1894 – 1977) was an American playwright, screenwriter and theorist.
-In 1933 he became the first president of the Screen Writers Guild (an interview here about this) and years later was one of the blacklisted Hollywood Ten.
+He was an early president of the Writers Guild of America (an interview on the subject here) and years later was one of the blacklisted Hollywood Ten.
 Author of numerous Broadway plays and Hollywood screenplays, his publications include Film in the Battle of Ideas (1953) and Film: The Creative Process (1964).
 Avowedly left-wing (he was head of the Hollywood chapter of the Communist Party USA and testified before the House Committee on Un-American Activities in 1947), Lawson writes in the introduction to Theory and Technique of Playwriting and Screenwriting: “There is a considerable literature dealing with the technique of playwriting.
 It has comparatively slight practical value, because it rests on the false assumption that the playwright builds his play in a social vacuum.
 The student struggles with rules concerning structure, dialogue, characterization, rising action, falling action, climax.
 But the rules are abstractions, unrelated either to the history of the theatre or to the drama of human events from which the playwright must necessarily draw his material.”
 Note that Lawson cites both Aristotle and Archer in his book.
 More on Lawson’s life and work here and here.

 All four texts are, to a certain extent, somewhat antiquated, occasionally using examples of plays and films (even authors and filmmakers) that contemporary readers will be unfamiliar with.
 But they are nonetheless expertly written pieces of prose, full of perennially important ideas that can be endlessly mined for useful guidance when it comes to narrative screenwriting.